muratk3n/thirdwave/en/README.md

 ---

-Simulation can be a whole a new type of business domain.
+Simulation can be a whole new type of business domain.
 Any manufacturing company, before manufacturing anything, can ask these guys to run simulations on the parts they will produce before they produce them in bulk.